bcobb/bcobb.net/_posts/2024-08-03-my-favorite-bike-route-to-jackson-heights-from-downtown-brooklyn.markdown

 ## What's next?

 - I don't love riding on Kent Ave, so I'm going to experiment with cutting east at the Williamsburg Bridge, and taking Borinquen Pl to Grand St before going north on Manhattan Ave.
-- I'd like to try crossing Queens Blvd on 47th St, instead of zig-zagging to turn onto Queens Blvd at 50th.
-Then I'll try going all the way to 39th Ave, and following it until 60th St.
-  - I've been going on runs recently that follow 39th Ave on part of this route, and it doesn't look too shabby.